PaoloMazza1204/PaoloMazza1204.github.io/README.md

 ## Current status - 🚧 WIP 🚧 🔨👷🏼‍♂️

-At the moment, the portfolio contains the following two sections.
+At the moment, the portfolio contains the following sections.

 ### First Steps 👣

 In this section I'll upload my first steps in machine learning.
-For now, it just contains the page Data Preprocessing.
+For now, it contains the page:

+- Data Preprocessing.

 ### Case Studies 🔎

 In this section I'll upload my case studies.
-For now, it just contains the page Prediction of Titanic Survivors.
+For now, it contains the next case studies:

+- Prediction of Titanic Survivors
+- Prediction of a Second Heart Attack